Constitutional Standards & Guidelines

 Article II - Membership

-a) Required UI Human Rights Clause must be included in all student organization constitutions and must be written EXACTLY as follows (updated 10/15/14):
+a) Required UI Human Rights Clause must be included in all registered student organization constitutions (within exception of social fraternities and sororities at the University of Iowa) and must be written EXACTLY as follows (10/15/14):

 In no aspect of its programs shall there be any difference in the treatment of persons on the basis of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification which would deprive the person of consideration as an individual.
 The organization will guarantee that equal opportunity and equal access to membership, programming, facilities, and benefits shall be open to all persons.
 Eighty percent (80%) of this organization’s membership must be composed of UI students.

 b) The following UI Human Rights Clause for all social fraternities and sororities at the University of Iowa must be included in their respective constitution and written EXACTLY as follows (9/13/18):